JamesonRGrieve/shma-infrastructure/docs/README.md

    - `yamllint` for Proxmox config.
    - `docker compose config` for Compose.
    - `systemd-analyze verify` for Quadlet and bare-metal service units.
-   - `kubectl apply --dry-run=client --validate=true` for Kubernetes manifests.
+   - `kubectl apply --dry-run=client --validate=true` and `kubectl apply --dry-run=server --validate=true` against a dedicated Kind cluster for Kubernetes manifests.

 Use the same steps locally before submitting changes to keep CI green.